dtandersen/dv-driver-assist/README.md

 * `Upshift` - Shifts up one gear (default: `HOME`)
 * `Downshift` - Shifts down one gear (default: `END`)

+The current throttle setting is reapplied after shifting.

 # Usage

 Put the reverser into neutral to avoid speeding away.
 Press `PAGE UP` to increase the setpoint to 10 km/h.
 Press `RIGHT CTRL` to enable cruise control.
 Now press `PAGE DOWN` and decrease the setpoint to -10 km/h.
 The train should no come to a halt and reverse.
 Finally press `PAGE UP` to raise the setpoint to 0.
 The locomotive will come to a full stop.